How to Host a Virtual Hackathon

 An ounce of preparation

 All successful virtual events depend on careful planning.
+To start, be sure to choose your virtual events hosting platform wisely.
 When planning your virtual hackathon, spend time on branding to come up with an exciting event name, a clear purpose statement, and consider incorporating other team-building assets like matching t-shirts you can ship out in advance for people to wear during the event.

-You’ll also want to prepare some of the content in advance.
+You’ll also want to prepare some of the content in advance as part of your hackathon plan.
+Make sure your projects are fully-fleshed out and engaging.
 Create pre-recorded video messages to welcome participants to the event, explain the format of the event, and outline your goals.
-You can also opt to do a live video broadcast at the beginning of the event, but shooting a video message in advance can take some of the pressure off on event day while accomplishing the same result.
+You can also opt to do a live video broadcast at the beginning of the event, but shooting a video message in advance can take some of the pressure off on event day while giving attendees a solid welcome experience.
 Instead, reserve live video for interactive sessions.

 Make it easy for participants to navigate the event, too.
-Schedule sessions in event booths and share the details in advance so participants can plan which sessions they want to join.
+Schedule sessions and projects in interactive spaces like event booths and share the details in advance so participants and audience members can plan which sessions they want to join.

 Look for helpers for your virtual hackathon

-You also want to ensure your helpers are feeling confident and comfortable on the day of the event.
-Conduct training sessions to orient your helpers to the event’s theme as well as the virtual event platform.
+You also want to ensure your helpers and audience members are feeling confident and comfortable on the day of the online event.
+Conduct training sessions to orient your virtual teams, helpers, and guests to the event’s theme as well as the collaboration platform.
 Events work best when everyone is comfortable navigating the tools.

 Include social time and entertainment

-Many professionals are drawn to hackathon events because of the networking potential.
-You could add a session for networking to help participants connect with one another.
+Many professionals are drawn to traditional hackathon events because of the networking opportunities, and the same goes for online hackathons since they are a lot more accessible than in-person events.
+If your virtual events platform supports it, you could add a session for networking to help participants connect with one another.
 This could be a free flow session, like an open group chat, or a more formal program like professional ‘speed dating,’ especially if you’ve collected basic info from your participants before the event and have time to organize matches.

-Prizes are another tactic for building engagement.
-Consider advertising the prizes when you promote the event, to lure in participants.
+Prizes are another tactic for building an engaging experience.
+Consider advertising the prizes when you promote the event (via social media posts, official event channels, or other electronic methods), to lure in hackathon participants.
 You can host a random raffle drawing for winners or award prizes based on accomplishments during the event, or a mix of the two.
 Just make sure the prizes you select are appropriate for all your event participants (i.e. nothing location- or gender-specific).

 Hacking a brighter future

 Continued innovation is crucial to any sustainable business.
-Collaboration and innovation may seem like daunting prospects amid a global pandemic, but virtual hackathon events make it easy to connect with professionals who can solve problems and develop your organization’s next big idea.
-Preparing ahead of time, following the advice above, will set you up for a successful, productive, fun hackathon event.
+Fostering collaboration and innovation may seem like a daunting challenge amid a global pandemic, but virtual hackathon events make it easy to connect with a community of professionals who can solve problems and develop your organization’s next big idea.
+Preparing ahead of time and following the advice above will set you up for a successful, productive, fun hackathon event.
 Once you host your first successful virtual hackathon, it won’t be long before you’ll be eager to solve more problems with the next event.